List of Molly Moon characters: Micky Minus

 Micky Minus is the twin brother of Molly Moon.
 He was named Micky after the St. Michael's Hospital tag he wore around his wrist.
 During the travel to the 26th century, this tag is snapped in half - one half reading "ST. MICHAEL'S HOSPITAL MALE LO" and the other half reading "GAN TWIN."

 Like his sister, Micky has huge hypnotic potential.
 Once in the 26th century, his powers are harnessed for a large empire.
 To ensure the young hypnotist doesn't revolt, Princess Fang and Miss Cribbins pretend that he is very sick and would die without their medication.
 Even his last name suggests that the boy is worthless.

 Micky changes his last name to Moon to match his sister.
-Now his name is Micky Moon.

 Petula

-Petula is Molly's cute, lovable blue pug and a main character in the book series.
+Petula is Molly's cute, lovable black pug and a main character in the book series.
 She was once owned by Miss Agnes Adderstone but was rescued by Molly.
 Before, Petula was grumpy, lazy, and didn't like anyone.
 Once Molly hypnotized her, Petula was nicer and more caring (to certain people).
-Afterward, Petula learned to hypnotize, and in book three, she learned how to freeze the world just like her owner; by doing this, she even saved Molly's life.
+Afterward, Petula learned to hypnotize, and in book two, she learned how to freeze the world just like her owner; by doing this, she even saved Molly's life.

 In book four, Petula helped Molly enter the mind machine room by hypnotizing Miss Cribbins' evil pet, Taramasalata, and hypnotizing Miss Terryaki to be a guinea pig and save Molly's brother, Micky, and Lily Black.